Geoffrey Fisken: Singapore and Malaya

 The Japanese attacked Allied territories in Asia and the Pacific on 8 December 1941.
 Initially, No. 243 Squadron concentrated on the unsuccessful defence of HMS Prince of Wales and HMS Repulse.
 Fisken was flying one of two Buffaloes to arrive at the sinkings first, describing the scene as "a grey metal bow sticking out of the sea, surrounded by an oil slick and many bodies".
 As the Japanese advanced down the Malay Peninsula, Singapore came under an increasing number of bombing raids, and 243 Squadron was tasked with defending the city.

-On 16 December, Fisken claimed a victory over a Zero.
+On 16 December, Fisken claimed a victory over a Mitsubishi A6M Zero.
 A fortnight later, on 29 December, he claimed two unidentified Japanese bombers.
 On 12 January 1942, Fisken claimed a Nakajima Ki-27.
-He claimed a Mitsubishi A6M Zero two days later on 14 January, being lucky to land after being caught in the explosion of the Japanese plane.
+He claimed another A6M Zero two days later on 14 January, being lucky to land after being caught in the explosion of the Japanese plane.
 On 17 January, he shot down, or assisted in the destruction of, three Mitsubishi G3M bombers, and four days later brought down another fighter.

 By this time, 243 Squadron had lost the majority of its pilots and virtually all its aircraft.
 As a result, it was merged with the Australian No. 453 Squadron RAAF, which continued to operate, along with No. 488 Squadron RNZAF.
 Fisken claimed another fighter on 1 February.
 Five days later, he was "bounced" by two Japanese fighters.
 He nevertheless shot one down, but only narrowly escaped the other, being injured in the arm and leg by a cannon shell before the dogfight ended.
 He was evacuated to New Zealand shortly before Singapore fell.